 - Improve access to justice

-The innovation being brought by AI into the legal industry is completely going to change the face of the sector.
+The innovation being brought by AI into the legal industry will completely change the face of the sector.

-In the future, with AI booming up, legal tech is only going to get better.
-Rather than just the decisions being made online, it is going to be much more than that.
-For instance, AI will result in the creation of a system where the tech product will be able to guide people too.
-There will be a diagnostic system where can people can get guidance about the various legal options they have.
+With AI booming, the legal tech will only get better in the future.
+Rather than just the decisions being made online, it will be much more than that.
+For instance, AI will create a system where the tech product will be able to guide people too.
+There will be a diagnostic system where people can get guidance about their various legal options.

 The biggest roadblock at any point in time is going to be the political aspects of bringing in this technological change.
 The support of lawyers, firms, and judges is essential to shift more towards legal tech.
 Also, to switch to simplified ways to make court systems much more efficient.

 At the same time, the law institutions imparting education should change the curriculum to generate 21st-century lawyers.

 AI in the legal sector involves using machine learning algorithms and other advanced technologies, such as software, to analyze legal data and automate legal processes.
 This includes everything from document review and contract analysis to legal research and decision-making.

 How is the legal sector responding to the use of AI?

 The legal sector is responding to the use of AI in various ways.
 For example, most law firms and legal departments are investing heavily in AI and other advanced technologies to improve efficiency and for better client service, while others are taking steps to ensure that AI is used responsibly and ethically, taking into account concerns such as privacy.

 It is supposed to be an accumulation of efforts from the universities teaching law, lawyers in practice, judges, and law firms.
 This effort is essential to bring about this technical change for the better.
 Artificial Intelligence has the potential to bring about massive innovation and make the system of courtrooms much more effective.